tibetiroka/project-MCM/README.md

     You can probably run the game on other operating systems as well, but they are not supported and the game isn't guaranteed to work properly on them.

+    On Linux and Mac, you migth need to make the launcher file executable via `chmod +x`.

 #### **Via unzipped release files**

 1. Go to the [releases](https://github.com/DartProductions/project-MCM/releases), and choose the version you want to install.
 We recommend to use the latest stable release.